 Prion Infection Control

-Prions exist predominantly in the central nervous system which is made up of your brain, spinal cord and cerebral spinal fluid (the watery solution that bathes the brain and spinal cord).
-Therefore, normal interaction with people who have CJD should not put you at risk of getting it too.
+Prions primarily reside in the central nervous system, which includes your brain, spinal cord, and cerebrospinal fluid (the watery fluid that bathes the brain and spinal cord).
+Therefore, regular interaction with people who have CJD should not put you at risk of getting it, too.

 Social Contact

-There is no evidence to suggest that you can catch CJD through normal social contact – touching, sharing utensils, kissing or sexual contact.
-You don’t need to wear gloves when touching a loved one with CJD or when handling their belongings.
-As a general rule, you should always wash your hands thoroughly with soap and water after touching anyone with any illness, but spouses and other household members of sporadic CJD patients have no higher risk of contracting the disease than the general population.
+There is no evidence to suggest that you can catch CJD through regular social contact – touching, sharing utensils, kissing, or sexual contact.
+You don't need to wear gloves when touching a loved one with CJD or when handling their belongings.
+As a general rule, you should always wash your hands thoroughly with soap and water after touching anyone who is ill.
+Still, spouses and other household members of sporadic CJD patients have no higher risk of contracting the disease than the general population.

 Universal Precautions

-Prions are very stable molecules that do not break down easily.
-Normal sterilization procedures such as cooking, washing and boiling do not destroy them.
-Caregivers should use “universal precautions” if they are providing any type of medical care beyond social contact.
+Prions are very stable molecules that do not readily break down.
+Standard sterilization procedures, such as cooking, washing, and boiling, do not destroy them.
+Caregivers should use "universal precautions" when providing any type of medical care beyond social contact.
 These precautions include:

-• Washing your hands and exposed skin before eating, drinking or smoking.
+• Wash your hands and exposed skin before eating, drinking, or smoking.

-• Covering any cuts or abrasions you might have with waterproof dressings.
+• Cover any cuts or abrasions you might have with waterproof dressings.

-• Wearing surgical gloves if you are dressing any wounds on the person with prion disease.
+• Wear surgical gloves when dressing any wounds on a person with prion disease.

-• Avoiding cutting or sticking yourself with instruments that have also come into contact with the person with prion disease’s blood, spinal fluid or other tissues.
+• Avoid cutting or sticking yourself with instruments that have also come into contact with the person with prion disease's blood, spinal fluid, or other tissues.

 Tissue Infectivity for Health Care Providers

-The central nervous system tissues, specifically brain, dura mater, spinal cord and eye are highly infectious.
+The central nervous system tissues, specifically the brain, dura mater, spinal cord, and eyes, are highly infectious.
 In vCJD, lymphoreticular tissues are also highly infectious.
-Cerebrospinal fluid (CSF) and several organs outside the CNS (lung, liver, kidney, spleen and placenta) are considered less infectious but should still be treated with caution.
+Cerebrospinal fluid (CSF) and several organs outside the CNS (lungs, liver, kidneys, spleen, and placenta) are considered less infectious but should still be handled with caution.

 Only vCJD has been shown to be transmissible by blood transfusion from human to human.
 Although transmission from blood in other human prion diseases (not vCJD) has not been shown, there is a theoretical risk.
 Therefore, any exposure with confirmed or suspected prion disease (or with a relative with CJD) must be considered exposure to prion disease.

 It is not clear how cautious one needs to be in performing non-neurosurgical invasive procedures on patients with prion disease.
 Most medical centers treat such procedures and equipment with universal precautions.
-At our center, due to the high number of patients seen with prion disease, we are more cautious with invasive medical procedures.
+At our center, given the high number of patients with prion disease, we are more cautious about invasive medical procedures.

-When working or caring for patients with prion disease, casual, and even intimate, contact is not considered a risk factor.
-When dealing with bodily fluids and excretions, such as blood, urine or feces, we recommend universal precautions (disposable gloves and disposing of material that comes in contact with such fluids).
+When working or caring for patients with prion disease, casual and even intimate contact is not considered a risk factor.
+When dealing with bodily fluids and excretions, such as blood, urine, or feces, we recommend universal precautions (including disposable gloves and proper disposal of any material that comes into contact with these fluids).

 Route of Exposure for Health Care Providers